If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Soundproofing – sound insulation is relatively poor.

 Solid core doors try to strike a balance between solid wood and hollow core.
-This type of wood door has a solid centre of processed wood, such as MDF sandwiched between thin veneers of natural wood.
-Solid core doors benefit from good thermal and sound insulation but without the overheads of high price and difficulties in fitting.
+This type of wood door has a solid centre of processed wood, such as MDF, sandwiched between thin veneers of natural wood.
+Solid core doors benefit from good thermal and sound insulation but without high-price overheads and difficulties in fitting.

 Advantages of solid core doors